Search policies and procedures by title or keyword

 C. Mandatory Reporting for Employees

-All of Recipient’s employees, other than those who have been declared exempt, are “Responsible Employees” and must report allegations of sexual misconduct or power-based violence to the Title IX Coordinator.
-In addition, an employee who receives information regarding retaliation against a person for reporting sexual misconduct or power-based violence shall promptly report such information to the Title IX Coordinator or Deputy Coordinator.
+All of Recipient’s employees, other than those who have been declared exempt, are “Responsible Employees” and must report allegations of power-based violence or sexual misconduct to the Title IX Coordinator.
+In addition, an employee who receives information regarding retaliation against a person for reporting incidents of power-based violence or sexual misconduct shall promptly report such information to the Title IX Coordinator or the Deputy Title IX Coordinator.

 Employees must report the following:

-However, according to state law an employee is not required to make a report if information involving sexual misconduct or power-based violence was received in the following circumstances:
+However, according to state law an employee is not required to make a report if information involving power-based violence or sexual misconduct was received in the following circumstances:

 Any individual in receipt of information that violates the sexual misconduct and power-based